bitholic/fcmst/README.md

 # fcmst
-Factory Car Manager System
-A project for competition.
+Factory Car Manager System - a project for competition.